Morsinaldo/water_bottle_mlflow/README.md

 streamlit run ./app.py
 ```

-This will open a new tab in your browser with the format shown in figure 8:
+This will open a new tab in your browser with the format shown in figure 9:

 <p align='center'>
     <img src='./images/app_1.png'>
-    Figure 8: Streamlit application.
+    Figure 9: Streamlit application.
 </p>

-To perform a prediction, upload an image and click on the `predict` button, as shown in figure 9.
+To perform a prediction, upload an image and click on the `predict` button, as shown in figure 10.
 The application will download the model and encoder stored in Weights and Biases, make the prediction and display the result just below.

 <p align='center'>
     <img src='./images/app_2.png'>
-    Figure 9: Streamlit application with image prediction.
+    Figure 10: Streamlit application with image prediction.
 </p>

-## Environmental Considerations
+## :leaves: Environmental Considerations

 Given the environmental concerns raised in recent years because of the emission of CO2 into the atmosphere, a library named codecarbon was used to measure the amount of energy spent and the amount of CO2 released for the training of a neural network.
-As neural networks require a large computational cost, mainly GPU, the library was used to measure how much CO2 was released into the atmosphere and how much energy was spent during training and hyperparameter tuning.
+As neural networks require a large computational cost, mainly GPU, the library was used to measure how much CO2 was released into the atmosphere and how much energy was spent during training .

-Running without sweep (one CNN model)

-- Energy consumed: 0.00087 kWh
+- Energy consumed: 0.04285 kWh
-- CO² emission: 0.00019 kg
+- CO² emission: 0.005274 kg

 This material is based on lectures by Professor Ivanovitch Silva [1] and the book Practical MLOps [2].
-## Reference
+## :books: Reference

 [1] Ivanovitch Silva Github.
 Available at: https://github.com/ivanovitchm/mlops - Accessed February 12, 2023.